 What is a Social Media Influencer?

 A social media influencer can be anyone who has a following in a particular niche, which they actively engage with.
 Generally they’ll have more than 10,000 followers.
 Influencers have the power to affect purchase decisions of others because of his or her authority, position or relationship with his or her audience.

 Nowadays, it’s very common for brands to connect with influencers to help them in their digital marketing efforts.
-Usually, there will be some kind of exchange or compensation in the form of anything of value such as money, free products or discounts.
+Usually, there is some kind of exchange or compensation in the form of anything of value such as money, free products or discounts.

-Influencers have a legal obligation to tell their followers (disclose) that the influencer is working with a brand to recommend or endorse a product across any social media platform.
+Influencers have a legal obligation to disclose to their followers that they are working with a brand to recommend or endorse a product across a social media platform.

 In other words, the social media influencer needs to disclose the relationship between them and the brand in each post that qualifies as an endorsement in social media.
 This information is relevant so that consumers can weigh the value of the endorsement.

 In the United States, the Federal Trade Commission (FTC) treats influencer marketing as a form of paid endorsement.
 The FTC enforces consumer protection laws, works to stop deceptive advertising and seeks to protect consumers from being misled.

 Think about it, would you as a consumer trust a genuine endorsement or an endorsement from someone who’s gaining something in exchange from that social media post?

 If you’re a social media influencer, telling your followers about these kinds of relationships will help keep your recommendations honest.
 This is good because your followers will trust you more and you will avoid having to pay fines or penalties.

 The FTC Endorsement Guides provides examples about how advertisers and endorsers can stay on the right side of the law.